Kartones/mazes-for-programmers-python-src/README.md

 ## Roadmap & TODOs

 - Of course finish the book and implement all main code and algorithms
+- Check in depth mypy doc to see why all the issues with Union, probably I'm doing something wrong and doesn't detects properly hierarchies, etc.
 - Dockerize the project -> Will allow to upgrade to Python 3.6 and perform additional mypy cleanups & improvements
+- Check to improve Wolf3DRenderer drawing of tiles so I can have bigger maps (as each cell now uses 2x2 map tiles)
-- Implement more pathfinders -> (e.g. recursive backtracking as a maze solve algorithm)
+- Implement more pathfinders -> (e.g. recursive backtracking as a maze solving algorithm)